Have you decided to start a blog?

 Although we mentioned some free blog-hosting options, the best course of action is to own your blog, especially if you will be using your own copyrighted material (articles, drawings, photos, etc.).
 Pay a small amount of money every month, about the same as a Starbucks coffee, and you will build your own equity.
 If you plan to sell products, services, music or anything else via your blog, then paid hosting is the best way to go.
 Many hosting providers can help you maintain an ecommerce blog.

 To get your new self-hosted blog started, you need to decide on two important things: a domain name and a web hosting provider.
+Our recommended host is the Bluehost who is able to provide a special deal for our visitors.

 Your domain name will be the name by which you will be known online, no matter what niche you choose.
 It’s the unique address of your blog on the Internet.
 Your domain will be yours as long as you continue paying the annual fee ($10 to $15 for a .com domain).